AtriusX/Duelingo/README.md

 The front end is accessible from the address `http://localhost:4000/` and the back end runs off port `3000`.

 On the first run of the system, the application will also generate a set of 1000 test users.
 This will only run if the user count dips below 1000 in development mode, and can be used in testing different functions on the system.
+Any mockups created for each phase will be stored in the corresponding folder under the `/mock` directory.